CompNet/Renard/README.md

 # Documentation

+Documentation can be found at https://compnet.github.io/Renard/

-Documentation can be generated using `Sphinx`.
-From the `./docs` directory, `make html` should create documentation under `./docs/_build/html/index.html`.
+If you need local documentation, it can be generated using `Sphinx`.
+From the `docs` directory, `make html` should create documentation under `docs/_build/html`.

 *Don't forget that you must be in the virtual environment of the project for the `make html` command to work : use `poetry run make html` if needed.*